ls-cwi/lana/README.md

-natalie
+lana
 =======

-Global pairwise network alignment
+Local pairwise network alignment

 Dependencies
 ------------

 * LEMON 1.3
-* Optional: ILOG CPLEX (>= 12.0)

 Compiling
 ---------

-Get natalie from github:
+Get lana from github:

     git clone <HTTPS clone URL (see on the right side of this page)>